-MECCA • Saudi Arabia's King Salman yesterday warned that "terrorist" attacks in the Gulf region could imperil global oil supplies, as he sought to galvanise support among Islamic countries against arch-rival Iran.
+MECCA, SAUDI ARABIA (AFP) - Saudi Arabia's King Salman on Saturday (June 1) warned that "terrorist" attacks in the Gulf region could imperil global oil supplies, as he sought to galvanise support among Islamic countries against arch-rival Iran.

-The king was speaking at a meeting of the 57-member Organisation of Islamic Cooperation (OIC), the third and final Teheran-focused summit in the holy city of Mecca, marked by the notable absence of Iran and Turkey leaders.
+The king was speaking at a meeting of the 57-member Organisation of Islamic Cooperation (OIC), the third and final Tehran-focused summit in the holy city of Mecca, marked by the notable absence of Iran and Turkey's leaders.

-The world's top oil exporter has ratcheted up tensions with Iran after recent sabotage attacks damaged four vessels, two of them Saudi oil tankers, off the United Arab Emirates and twin Yemeni rebel drone attacks shut down a key Saudi oil pipeline.
+The world's top oil exporter has ratcheted up tensions with Iran after sabotage attacks damaged four vessels, two of them Saudi oil tankers, off the UAE and twin Yemeni rebel drone attacks shut down a key Saudi oil pipeline.

-"We confirm that terrorist actions not only target the kingdom and the Gulf region, but also target the safety of navigation and world oil supplies," the Saudi King told OIC member states.
+"We confirm that terrorist actions not only target the kingdom and the Gulf region, but also target the safety of navigation and world oil supplies," the king told OIC member states.

-In a tweet just before the start of the summit, he had vowed to confront "aggressive threats and subversive activities".
+In a tweet just before the start of the summit, the king vowed to confront "aggressive threats and subversive activities".

-In the previous two back-to-back summits on Friday, Gulf and Arab allies rallied around Saudi Arabia, drawing accusations from Iran of "sowing division".
+In the previous two back-to-back summits on Friday, Gulf and Arab allies rallied around Saudi Arabia, which drew accusations from Iran of "sowing division".

-The summits came after US President Donald Trump's hawkish national security adviser John Bolton last Wednesday said that Iranian naval mines were "almost certainly" responsible for the damage to the four ships off the United Arab Emirates on May 12.
+The summits came after US President Donald Trump's hawkish national security advisor John Bolton said Wednesday that Iranian naval mines were "almost certainly" responsible for the damage to the four ships off the United Arab Emirates on May 12.

 Iran's President Hassan Rouhani was also not present.

-Mr Khashoggi, a Saudi royal insider and Washington Post contributor, was killed and dismembered in what Saudi Arabia said was a "rogue" operation.
-But CIA analysis leaked to the US media pointed the finger at Prince Mohammed.
+Khashoggi, a Saudi royal insider and Washington Post contributor was killed and dismembered in what Saudi Arabia said was a "rogue" operation, but CIA analysis leaked to the US media pointed the finger at Prince Mohammed.